StringerMus/django-film-club/README.md

 ![film](test_film4)

 #### Add films to a genre category
-There is a drop in the film form to select the genre for the film which is submitted and part of the film's detail.
+There is a dropdown in the film form to select the genre for the film which is submitted and part of the film's detail.

 #### Edit & delete films
 If I click the edit button, the film form populates with the film's details and I can update any detail of the film.
-The form will not let the user enter the same title as an existing film, this is case insensitive so will pick up lower or uppercase entries.

 ![film](test_film5)

-After testing the changing the title entry to the existing film 'Joker' I test editing 'Batman' details to a another film 'There will be blood'.
-I update this.
+I can edit 'Batman' film details to a another film 'There will be blood'.
 The 'Batman' film's details have changed to the There Will be Blood in the catalogue section, homepage and the film's details page.

 ![film](test_film6)

 To delete a film entry I can delete a film by clicking the delete button underneath a film in the posts page.
 This brings up the delete confirmation modal.
-After clicking yes this deletes the film entry permenantly and any reviews under it if there were any.
+After clicking yes this deletes the film entry permanantly and any reviews under it if there were any.

 ![film](test_film7)